waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Current Status: S3=ON (10833), S2=OFF, S1=OFF (Pending).
 - Sequence: 3 (ON) -> 2 (ON) -> 1 (ON).
 - Step 1: Turn Switch 3 ON (Turn 10833).
 (COMPLETED)
-- Step 2: Turn Switch 2 ON (Next).
+- Step 2: Turn Switch 2 ON (Next target).
 - Step 3: Turn Switch 1 ON.

 # Area Notes